 Saying whether a community should gain as much as or more than the volunteer working on the project is entirely subjective.
-I quit my job at Peace Corps and tirelessly worked to get my volunteer abroad company off the ground because of a single service trip—one that I know helped me and the community in which I was placed.
+I quit my job at Peace Corps and tirelessly worked to get my volunteer abroad company off the ground because of a single service trip—one that I know helped the community in which I was placed, and that inspired me to keep doing good in creative ways.
 I still think I gained more than my host country counterparts did from that experience, but I also absolutely did not work to the detriment of the community.

 Considering those points, we should ask instead,“How does the community benefit from voluntourism?”

-Far too many (well intentioned, in most cases) volunteer abroad organizations don’t engage their community effectively, don’t provide local solutions to local problems, and don’t monitor and evaluate their programs either due to ignorance, lack of care, or decreased manpower and budget.
+Far too many volunteer abroad organizations don’t engage their community effectively, don’t provide local solutions to local problems, and don’t monitor and evaluate their programs either due to ignorance, lack of care, or decreased manpower and budget.
 They’re not sustainable, and they give well-meaning, well-operated programs a tarnished name simply because they too accept international volunteers to further their mission.

 This brings me to the idea that sparked this article in the first place: what about orphanage voluntourism?

-Here’s one thought that I want to leave you with about orphanage tourism: While a volunteer might think, “Ah, I’m leaving a bright spot in this child’s otherwise miserable life,” the children in turn see a constant stream of visitors singing the ABCs, giving hugs, and leaving behind crayons and coloring books.
+Here’s one thought that I want to leave you with about orphanage tourism: While a volunteer might think, “Ah, I’m leaving a bright spot in this child’s otherwise miserable life,” the children in turn see a constant stream of untrained or even unvetted visitors (which can result in tragic or even horrific outcomes) singing the ABCs, giving hugs, and leaving behind crayons and coloring books.
 It’s not helpful.
-That’s not the education they need, and by sending a revolving door of volunteer travelers to work in orphanages, these children are not receiving long-term care from qualified individuals, and they’re not being provided the resources necessary to grow out of their current existence.
+That’s not the education they need, and by sending a revolving door of volunteer travelers to work in orphanages, these children are not receiving long-term care from qualified individuals, and they’re not being provided the resources necessary to grow.